A Conversation with Tree (Dennis Rubenstein): San Francisco's Free Farm

 When an article about Tree and the Free Farm appeared in the San Francisco Chronicle, I knew the time had come.
 I wanted to meet Tree myself, and so I found myself at the park.
 I soon spotted Pancho and asked, "Where's Tree?"
-He pointed and looking through a clutch of people I spotted an inconspicuous, bearded man with a bucket hat, talking with someone.
+He pointed and, among a clutch of people, I spotted an inconspicuous, bearded man.
 "That's Tree."

 Soon Pancho was introducing us.
 Tree was friendly and open, and also busy keeping his eye on things.
 We made an appointment to meet at Tree's apartment later that same day.
 Pancho then introduced me to a couple of volunteers.
 Both were students of Stanford professor Page Chamberlin, a strong supporter of the Free Farm.

 Cutting to the chase, a few hours later, I arrived at Tree's Mission District address where he was unloading boxes of produce with the help of a couple of volunteers.
 Unlike the other buildings pressed against each other and sitting up against the sidewalk, at the front of Tree's place a tree grew vibrantly from some hidden patch of earth.
 And I noticed an artichoke plant in a small square of earth that had been liberated from the concrete.

 By and by, Pancho, Tree and I found ourselves seated together in a quiet room at the back of Tree's apartment.
 I'd heard about Tree's reluctance to expose himself to media coverage.
 He was wary of attention.
 Strokes to the ego were definitely to be avoided.
 And Tree spoke about his uneasiness about the interview.
 But as we chatted, he began telling me about his life.
 When he'd first moved to San Francisco from Los Angeles.
 He'd become part of a commune that published a magazine called Kaliflower, the title being a bad pun, as he said, referring to the Kali Yuga of Hindu cosmology.
 This was the age of strife we are said to be living in.
 I asked him if he'd been part of the Diggers when he'd first come to San Francisco.